 Bourdain waxes poetic about the city’s famous treat (ie: “I translate them as pillows of happiness that will scald your tongue and throat if you don’t know what you’re doing”, “ballistically designed delivery vehicles for pure pleasure” and “As they’re steamed, the delicious, delicious fat renders into a soup of the gods”), but he also gets something very wrong here.
 Standard xiaolongbao do not have shrimp, although you can add it if you like.
 We also love the in-season-right-now crab roe and pork version.
 Get them while they’re at their best!

 If you want to sample the best of the city, join UnTour Shanghai’s Hands-On Dumpling Delights tour.
-In addition to sampling xiaolongbao, you’ll also learn how to make another local delicacy (shengjianbao – pan-fried dumplings), as well as try boiled dumplings, wontons in fragrant soup and potstickers.
+In addition to sampling xiaolongbao, you’ll also learn how to make another dim sum delicacy (steamed shrimp dumplings ), as well as try boiled dumplings, wontons, shengjianbao (fried soup dumplings) and potstickers.

 Most guests take their wontons to-go from this nocturnal dumpling stand, mainly because the few seats that they have are usually packed full.
 The Pang family’s signature is oversized pork and mustard green wontons topped with a peanut sauce that sets it apart from the thousands of other dumpling stands in town.